oracle-livelabs/oci/lakehouse-for-manufacturing-livelab/qualitydefects/qualitydefects.md

 **Select Training Data**
  Training datasets can be chosen either from existing Object Storage bucket or create a new data set from the OCI Data Labelling Service. (which we will cover in other Live Labs)

- For the purposes of this Live Lab please download the training dataset from the Repo and upload to Object storage.
+ For the purposes of this Live Lab please download the [training dataset](files/ManufacturingLakehouse.jsonl) and upload to Object storage.

  For training dataset **Choose existing dataset** and select the **object storage** location of the training dataset and click **Next**.